SILVERSHACK

 With consultation we can determine the number of negatives needed in order to achieve the look of the image we are aiming for.

-In this process we use Palladium (noble metal) as the image outline.
+In the multiple gum over palladium process, we use Palladium (noble metal) as the image outline.
 With Photoshop separation methods we separate out the Black/White channel to make the Palladium, and the C , M or Y channel to create the colours.

 It is possible to work from Black/White negatives using Photoshop to separate the Highlight and Shadow areas to make negatives that can be used to create a duo tone or tri-tone print.